ArkAung/sagemaker-training/README.md

 ## Efficient Debugging

-Once you have started a SageMaker training job, it can be quite challenging to debug your code properly.
+Once you have started a SageMaker training job on a SageMaker training job instance, it can be quite challenging to debug your code properly.
 First few tries can be quite agonizing if you haven't properly tested your code before running a SageMaker job on SageMaker training job instance.
-Starting a SageMaker training job instance is quite a time-consuming since it needs to pull ECR image and training data.
-If you have an error or a bug in your code, you will have to wait 10-15 mins before you find the error out.
+Starting a SageMaker training job instance is quite time consuming since it needs to pull ECR image and training data before it actually reads the script pointed by `SAGEMAKER_PROGRAM`.
+If you have an error or a bug in your code, you will have to wait 10-15 minutes before you find the error out.
 Therefore, it is always advisable to run your SageMaker job in `local` mode and debug at your heart's content before you start a real SageMaker job on SageMaker training instance.

 Here, I would like to provide some tips on debugging your code running in a Docker container that you have created for